sushant1697/OrangeHRM/README.md

    Place the appropriate browser drivers (e.g., ChromeDriver, GeckoDriver for Firefox, EdgeDriver) in the `drivers` folder as specified in your config.

 3. **Configure the Test**
-   Edit `Json_Files/Config.json` to set your browser, test URL, and other settings.
+   Use the **OrangeHRM Test Manager** GUI or manually edit `Json_Files/Config.json` to set your browser, test URL, and other settings.

 4. **Run a Test Script**
    - Open the `testscripts/login.py` file.